iocoder/vulcano/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GNU GPL v3 - see the [LICENSE](LICENSE) file for details.

+## Etymology

+I chose the name of the project while I was listening to some italian music of the recent few years: [https://www.youtube.com/watch?v=pkN_APXy8TE](Francesca Michielin - Vulcano).
+You can imagine this script as a vulcanic explosion against the arrogance of capitalists.